-Readers: Do not try this unless you know what you’re doing; a purposely administered wedge thrust can do irreparable harm, including death.
+Readers: Do not try this unless you know what you’re doing; a properly administered wedge thrust can do irreparable harm, including death.

 Good thing I was 62 with diminished strength but in good condition (think: cutting firewood) and that the roof of his car absorbed most of the shock to his neck — possibly keeping it from snapping.
-Couldn’t drop a man like that now, at age 72.
-But I do have a back-up plan, and it requires just an index finger.
+I couldn’t drop a man like that now, at age 75.
+But I have a backup plan, which requires just an index finger.

-Before you think I’m boasting or glorying “violence” to solve a problem.
-It didn’t exactly end up going smoothly for me post-incident.
+Before you think I’m boasting or glorifying “violence” to solve a problem, It didn’t exactly end up going smoothly for me post-incident.
 Cheri was visiting family in Palm Springs at the time of my vindictive deed, 709.3 miles away.
-She was in no position to be too pissed, but she was none too happy either.
+So she was in no position to be too pissed, but she was none too happy either.